Rejection of evolution by religious groups: Butler Act and the Scopes monkey trial (1925)

 After 1918, in the aftermath of World War I, the Fundamentalist–Modernist controversy had brought a surge of opposition to the idea of evolution, and following the campaigning of William Jennings Bryan several states introduced legislation prohibiting the teaching of evolution.
 By 1925, such legislation was being considered in 15 states, and had passed in some states, such as Tennessee.
 The American Civil Liberties Union offered to defend anyone who wanted to bring a test case against one of these laws.
 John T. Scopes accepted, and confessed to teaching his Tennessee class evolution in defiance of the Butler Act, using the textbook by George William Hunter: A Civic Biology: Presented in Problems (1914).
 The trial, widely publicized by H. L. Mencken among others, is commonly referred to as the Scopes Monkey Trial.
 The court convicted Scopes, but the widespread publicity galvanized proponents of evolution.
 Following an appeal of the case to the Tennessee Supreme Court, the Court overturned the decision on a technicality (the judge had assessed the minimum $100 fine instead of allowing the jury to assess the fine).
+The statute required a minimum fine of $100, and the state Constitution required all fines over $50 to be assessed by a jury.

 Although it overturned the conviction, the Court decided that the Butler Act was not in violation of the Religious Preference provisions of the Tennessee Constitution (Section 3 of Article 1), which stated "that no preference shall ever be given, by law, to any religious establishment or mode of worship".
 The Court, applying that state constitutional language, held:

 The interpretation of the Establishment Clause of the United States Constitution up to that time held that the government could not establish a particular religion as the State religion.
 The Tennessee Supreme Court's decision held in effect that the Butler Act was constitutional under the state Constitution's Religious Preference Clause, because the Act did not establish one religion as the "State religion".
 As a result of the holding, the teaching of evolution remained illegal in Tennessee, and continued campaigning succeeded in removing evolution from school textbooks throughout the United States.